 À la carte: Jean-Talon Market + Parc Jarry

 Jean-Talon Market is a great bet all year round, but it’s during the warm months that it’s truly magical.
 For picnic day, start by grabbing a sausage and sauerkraut sandwich at Balkani, the Eastern European charcuterie counter.
 Suppress the temptation to eat it straight away, as it’s sure to taste better paired with a Québec microbrew picked up from Le Marché des Saveurs du Québec, and topped off with a couple of donuts from Polish bakery, Wawel.
 With your picnic assembled, it’s time to leave the market and head to Jarry Park, about a 10-minute walk away.
 The park is worth the travel, as you’ll soon realize once you take a seat under one of its sweeping willow trees and watch the cattails sway in the pond.
 Now you may devour that sandwich.

 Full service: Dinette Triple Crown + Little Italy Park

-Soul food jewel Dinette Triple Crown offers up arguably the best ready-made picnic experience Montréal has to offer.
-Treat yourself to Dinette’s stick-to-your ribs barbecue and classic Southern sides, and place your order as a picnic.
-Prepare to be delighted as Dinette packs you up a red-checked daydream complete with mason jars, a tablecloth, hot sauces, and cutlery, all in a wicker basket.
+Soul food jewel Dinette Triple Crown usually offers up arguably the best ready-made picnic experience Montréal has to offer.
+Treat yourself to Dinette’s stick-to-your ribs barbecue and classic Southern sides, and place your order.
+Prepare to be delighted as Dinette packs you up one of it's daily menu.
 Walk across the street and set up with other diners in the adjacent Little Italy Park.
-If you’re lucky, you might catch a band performing in the park gazebo as you tuck in and remember why Montréal is your favourite city in the world.